-A Condensed Statement of Net Position for 2018 and 2017 is shown in Table A on page VI.
+A Condensed Statement of Net Position for 2019 and 2018 is shown in Table A on page VI.
 The District's net position (the difference between assets and liabilities) is one way to measure the financial health of the District.
 Increases or decreases in the District's net positions are indicators of improving or deteriorating financial health.
 This, coupled with factors such as population growth, legislative changes or policy changes, provide an integrated assessment of the District's health.

-Net positions have increased by \$1,259,571 as a result of operations.
-The table also shows total restricted assets of \$5,452,649 of this amount \$2,938,465 is designated for future water and wastewater treatment, distribution and collection related capital projects that are projected to total approximately \$20,673,300.
-It is estimated that another \$17,773,850 will be needed to address water and wastewater system needs over the next 10 years; however, that number may undergo substantial revision as a result of changing conditions or regulations in the industry.
+Net positions have increased by \$1,482,816 as a result of operations.
+The table also shows total restricted assets of \$5,185,157, of this amount \$2,806.451 is designated for future water and wastewater treatment, distribution and collection related capital projects that are projected to total approximately \$20,673,300.
+It is estimated that another \$17,866,849 will be needed to address water and wastewater system needs over the next 10 years; however, that number may undergo substantial revision as a result of changing conditions or regulations in the industry.
 A revised Capital Improvements Plan was completed in 2018.
-As of December 31, 2018, governmental activities show a deficit in unrestricted net position of (\$2,803,668), which is an decrease in the deficit from 2017.
+As of December 31, 2019, governmental activities show a deficit in unrestricted net position of (\$1,800,957), which is a decrease in the deficit from 2018.
 The deficit is not an area of concern to the District, because this is a planned deficit due to the effects of the conversion to GASB 34 which brought in the liabilities for long term debt; future tax revenues will pay off this liability and reduce the deficit.
-Net Positions in the business-type activities indicate that \$12,111,361 is unrestricted and available for future appropriations.
+Net Positions in the business-type activities indicate that \$13,334,822 is unrestricted and available for future appropriations.
 This is an increase from the prior year.
-Net position invested in capital assets, net of related debt, of \$68,101,637 are not available for future appropriations.
+Net position invested in capital assets, net of related debt, of \$67,358,281 are not available for future appropriations.

 On a year-to-year basis the District plans to operate within its policies.
-Operations are expected to produce sufficient income to allow the District to implement its long range plans.
+Operations are expected to produce sufficient income to allow the District to implement its long-range plans.

 In the capital improvements portion of the budget, annual expenditures may, at times, exceed annual revenues.
-This is accounted for in the long range financial planning of the District.
+This is accounted for in the long-range financial planning of the District.